-2.1 This protocol applies to hearings held by the London Borough of Croydon under the Act.
+- 2.1 This protocol applies to hearings held by the London Borough of Croydon under the Act.
 It sets out how the Licensing Committee and its Sub-Committees will manage their business under the Act and the procedure to be followed in determining applications/requests for review and at hearings.
-It includes the matters required to be explained in the notice of hearing under Regulation_6(1) of the Regulations.

-Deleted: .

-2.2 The protocol shall comply with the Regulations and any regulations or enactment amending or replacing the same.
-The protocol applies to all applications which are required under the Act to be determined by the relevant committees, and to the conduct of all Members of the Licensing Committee or its Sub-Committees.
+It includes the matters required to be explained in the notice of hearing under Regulation 6(1) of the Regulations. - 2.2 The protocol shall comply with the Regulations and any regulations or enactment amending or replacing the same.
+The protocol applies to all applications which are required under the Act to be determined by the relevant committees, and to the conduct of all Members whether or not Members of the Licensing Committee or its Sub-Committees. - 2.3 This protocol does not apply to the consideration of any licensing matter outside of the Act's scope by the Licensing Committee or to non-decision making matters related to the Act (i.e. recommendations) from the Licensing Committee.
+In either instance the Licensing Committee can use their Reserve Members when considering such matters.
+Reserve Members are appointed when any of the 12 Voting Licensing Committee Members are unable to attend a Meeting.
+Reserve Members will be notified in advance by Democratic Services and, subject to availability, their selection and appointment will be confirmed at the outset of the Meeting.
+'Non-decision matters' in this context do not include fee setting pursuant to s212 of the Act.

-Deleted: Councillor

-Deleted: m